brillout/wildcard-api/docs/blog/rest-or-graphql.md

 Deciding whether to use REST or GraphQL for an application that does not yet exist is difficult at best, if not impossible.
 For example,
 in the context of a startup,
-the requirements of your app may drastically change as your startup pivots and evolves making it unfeasible to reliably predict whether REST or GraphQL is the right choice.
+the requirements of your app may drastically change as your startup evolves and pivots making it unfeasible to reliably predict whether REST or GraphQL is the right choice.

-A solution is to use [RPC](/docs/what-is-rpc.md#what-is-rpc): you implement your prototype with RPC at first and later, as your prototype scales to a stable application, it will become much clearer and much easier to decide whether either REST or GraphQL best fits your application.
+A solution is to use [RPC](/docs/what-is-rpc.md#what-is-rpc): you implement your prototype with RPC at first and later, as your MVP scales to a stable application, it will become much clearer and much easier to decide whether either REST or GraphQL best fits your application.
-You then progressively replace your RPC endpoints with your newly created RESTful or GraphQL API.
+You then progressively replace your RPC endpoints with your newly created RESTful/GraphQL API.

 It may also happen that you won't even need REST nor GraphQL:
 RPC is often enough for small to medium-sized applications.